gotsulyakk/steel_defect_segmentation/README.md

 pip install -r requirements.txt
 ```
 ## Data
-[Original dataset](https://www.kaggle.com/c/severstal-steel-defect-detection/data) contains both labeled and unlabeled grayscale (ith 3 channels) images with defects (4 classes) and without defects.
+[Original dataset](https://www.kaggle.com/c/severstal-steel-defect-detection/data) contains both labeled and unlabeled grayscale (with 3 channels) images with defects (4 classes) and without defects.
 Goal of this task is to combine 4 classes into 1 and do binary segmentation.

 Data prepared with notebooks/data_prep.ipynb